 Step 1: Since you can access the app permissions panel through a link, the instructions are generally the same for both desktop and mobile platforms.
 You can check which apps have access to your Google account and review what they can do by clicking here.

-With the direction which Google is taking – integrating a variety of services (i.e. Youtube, Gmail) under one account, users should be extra careful as to how they manage their accounts because one wrong move could compromise your data online.
+With the direction Google is taking – integrating a variety of services (i.e. Youtube, Gmail) under one account, users should be extra careful as to how they manage their accounts because one wrong move could compromise their data online.

 Do you value your privacy online?